pvcaptest/pvcaptest/docs/installation.rst

 ``conda activate captest_env_05``

+Then pip install captest:

+``pip install captest``

-The environment created includes captest and all captest dependenices including Holoviews and PVLIB.
+The environment created includes all captest dependenices including Holoviews and PVLIB.

 Install into an existing conda environment:
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~